 In 2013 we built a primary school in Paquitiquete community and in 2016 started initiatives at the school in Paquitequete.
-We began extracurricular training activities for teachers, for example in poetry, horticulture and theatre, and we provided tools and educational material for administration and the library.
+We began extracurricular training activities for teachers, delivered courses in poetry, horticulture and theatre, and we provided tools and educational material for administration and the library.
 In 2018 we rehabilitated the school in Paquitequete and in October 2019 we started building a new one in the same neighbourhood.
 We provided teaching materials, put 27 teaching assistants in Paquitequete and Wimbe schools and raised awareness of social and environmental issues.
 The initiative produced a remarkable reduction of school dropout, it also improved the level of basic literacy in the first cycle of primary school, as well as the quality of the methodology and educational proposal.